The First Commandment

 We are often consumed in working “for the food which perishes” (John 6:27) and seek water the doesn’t quench our thirst (John 4:13).
 We “spend money for what is not bread,” and “does not satisfy?”
 (Isaiah 55:2).
 But the Lord wants us to make first things first, and promises us that all the secondary things in life will be given to us according to our need.

-Belief in God alone is not enough, we need to know Him on a personal level through daily study of His Word and prayer (John 15:4).
-It is our privilege to know and to love the One that left heaven and came down to earth to save us (John 3:16).
+Belief in God alone is not enough, we need to know Him in a personal way through daily study of His Word and prayer (John 15:4).
+It is our duty to know and to love the One, who left heaven and came down to earth to save us (John 3:16).

 In His service,